-As an additional consideration, the gTLD evaluation process contains a mechanism for formal objection to be filed to an application on certain limited grounds.
+As an additional consideration, the gTLD evaluation process contains a mechanism for formal objections to be filed to an application on certain limited grounds.
 A formal objection by a party with standing will trigger a dispute resolution proceeding with an expert panel rendering a determination.
-Note that such an objection is to an application, not necessarily to a string.
+Objections can be filed on the grounds of: (i) String Confusion, (ii) Legal Rights, (iii) Limited Public Interest, or (iv) Community.
 In the case of an application containing variant TLD labels, an issue to be addressed is whether the set of labels in the application would always be maintained as a set for purpose of the objection and dispute resolution proceedings, or whether they could be split, so that only one of the labels within the set was at issue.
 For instance, a withheld variant label that is added to the variant set by a mechanical rule might not be a basis for a valid objection to the original application, while an activatable label would be.
-The outcome of a dispute resolution proceeding on an application containing variant TLDs could be either to a) uphold the objection (i.e., the objector prevails), b) deny the objection (i.e., the applicant prevails) or c) a split result where the objection was upheld only for certain TLD labels within the set, meaning that the label generation rules could be subject to an exception based on this determination.
+The outcome of a dispute resolution proceeding on an application containing variant TLDs could be a determination either to: a) uphold the objection (i.e., the objector prevails), b) deny the objection (i.e., the applicant prevails) or c) create a split result where the objection was upheld only for certain TLD labels within the set, meaning that the label generation rules could be subject to an exception based on this determination.
 If label generation rules are subject to exception, however, they no longer provide an algorithmic way to determine whether a variant arises from a given candidate label.

 5.3.2 Management of Established Variant TLD Labels

-As discussed above, one possible approach incorporates a common set of rules developed for the root zone, to determine the circumstances under which variant TLD labels may be categorized with a given status (cf. section 4 above).
-In the absence of such rules, it will fall to ICANN to make these decisions on a case by case basis.
-This would for the most part take place in an evaluation phase, except in cases where requests were being considered to change the status for a particular variant label.
-In these cases, resources and standards for considering the requests would need to be developed, raising the issues of:

-a) Who is/are the appropriate parties for making determinations on such requests, and

-b) What standards should be used for considering such requests.

 When variant TLD labels are assigned to particular states, it will additionally be ICANN’s responsibility to maintain records concerning the set of names in these various states.
 The database of delegated top-level domains (i.e., the root zone database) is maintained and made publicly available via the IANA function.
-To the extent that variant TLD labels are “blocked,” “withheld,” “allocated,” etc. lists of such labels would need to be maintained and updated, along with clearly documented procedures for the circumstances, if any, where states for these names may be changed.
+To the extent that variant TLD labels are “blocked,” “withheld,” “allocated,” etc., lists of such labels would need to be maintained and updated, along with clearly documented procedures for the circumstances, if any, where states for these names may be changed.

 5.3.3 Delegation of Variant TLDs

 To the extent that requests for delegation of variant TLDs are approved, this would take place following the existing IANA delegation procedures.
 This would include maintaining and publishing registration data for new TLDs, and distribution of updated zone file data according to current procedures.
-Delegation requirements might need to be adjusted to, for example, synchronizes changes to TLD records such that variant TLDs are updated at the same time, or ensure that re-delegation occurs at the same time.
+Delegation requirements might need to be adjusted to, for example, synchronize changes to TLD records such that variant TLDs are updated at the same time, or ensure that re-delegation occurs at the same time.
 There may need to be an updated record format or new fields in the database to account for the association of one or more TLDs as variant TLDs.

 5.3.4 Contractual Provisioning